bagisto/bagisto-docs/src/docs/package-development/access-control-list.md

 - Control access to your package features at a granular level
 - Ensure sensitive return request data is properly protected

-At this point, your package has comprehensive security alongside its data management and navigation features.
+Now that your package has comprehensive security alongside its data management and navigation features, the next step is to make your package configurable through the admin interface.

+**Continue to:** **[System Configuration](./system-configuration.md)** - Add configurable settings that administrators can manage through the Bagisto admin panel

+With ACL security and system configuration in place, your package will be both secure and flexible, allowing administrators to customize its behavior according to their business needs.